 How to Share Files from Windows 11 to Android with Nearby Sharing

-Nearby Sharing is a convenient tool that lets you send documents, photos, and other files directly between your Windows PC and your Android phone without cables or cloud services.
+Nearby Sharing is a built-in tool in Windows 11 that lets you send photos, videos, and documents straight from your PC to an Android phone without any cables or cloud storage.
+Bluetooth and Wi-Fi do the heavy lifting to move your files in seconds.

 Right-click the file on your Windows 11 PC, select “Share,” and then choose your Android device from the Nearby Share list.
 Ensure Nearby Sharing is enabled in your Windows settings and your devices are linked via the Phone Link app.